dataaxiom/ghcr-cleanup-action/README.md

 ### Ghost Images

-Multi architecture images which have no underlying platform digest packages are automatically removed for the keep-n-untagged and keep-n-tagged modes and not include in their count.
-Partially corrupt images are not removed by default, use the validate option to be able to identify then fix them.
+Multi architecture images which have no underlying platform packages are automatically removed for the keep-n-untagged and keep-n-tagged modes and not include in their count.
+Partially corrupt images are not removed by default, use the validate option to be able to identify and then fix them.

 ### Validate Option